MissMeriel/DeepManeuver/README.md

 ```

 ## Study Data
+Directions to download the data from the paper can be found in the `data` directory.

-Scripts to recreate the tables and figures can be found in the `./study` directory.
+Scripts to recreate the tables and figures can be found in the `analysis` directory.

 ## Installation